-Of all the world’s great mysteries — how did Ancient Egyptians build the Pyramids?
-Why do washing machines eat socks? — perhaps the greatest is this: flight prices.
-Buy a ticket one day, it might cost $150; buy that same ticket a few days later, it could be much much more.
+When do flight prices drop?
+Of all the world’s great mysteries — how did ancient Egyptians build the Pyramids?
+Why do washing machines eat socks? — perhaps the greatest is flight prices.
+Check airfare one day, it might be $150; buy that same ticket a few days later and it could cost much, much more.
 But why?

 Well, this is one mystery we can solve.